tytydraco/yessleep/out/If_you_find_an_old_N64_game_called_Desert_War_DO_NOT_PLAY_IT.md

-Two days ago, a guy walked into my retro gaming shop, carrying a small cardboard box.
+A guy walked into my retro gaming shop, carrying a small cardboard box.
 “Got some of my brother’s Nintendo 64 games to sell,” he said.

 “I’m excited to see them.
 Just got a quick question for you.
 I’m not accusing you of being a thief or anything, but for legal reasons, I’m required to ask—do you have your brother’s permission to sell his games?”